pyOpenSci/pyosMeta/README.md

 The parse-contributors.py script does the following:

-1. It grabs the all-contribs.json files from each repository and turns that json data into a dictionary of all unique contributors across repos.
+1. It grabs the `all-contribs.json` files from each repository and turns that json data into a dictionary of all unique contributors across repos.
 Repos include:
    - peer review guide
    - packaging guide
    - website
    - software-review
+   - update-package-meta (this repo)
 2. It then:

 - Updates their profile information including name (TODO: only update name if